 Senator Cantwell is collecting personal stories from people who have struggled to afford housing and/or have experienced homelessness.

 While I’m disappointed the Governor didn’t sign this bill, I’m glad he recognizes the need for emergency assistance for some of our most vulnerable.

 NAEH has released the “State of Homelessness in America 2016” which is the sixth report charting progress in ending homelessness in the US.

-The National Law Center on Homelessness and Poverty (NLCHP) has released No Safe Place: The Criminalization of Homelessness in U.S. Cities.
+The National Law Center on Homelessness & Poverty has released a new report, No Safe Place: The Criminalization of Homelessness in U.S. Cities.

 We need your help to make sure Senator Sweeney’s bill which will ensure that individuals with long-term disabilities do not become homeless.